Police Brutality Scene Filmed at Site Of Eric Garner’s Death Interrupted By Locals

 The filming of a Staten Island-based drama was recently cut short by locals who may have taken exception to a police brutality scene being shot at the site of the late Eric Garner’s death.

-The New York Daily News reports that the team working the set of “The Fifth Boro” decided to call the production off after a bottle came flying in and nearly hit actor Mark John Jefferies on Thursday night, October 25.
+The New York Daily News reports that the team working the set of “The Fifth Boro” decided to call the production off after a bottle came flying in and nearly hit actor Marc John Jefferies on Thursday night, October 25.
 Jefferies was preparing to enact the role of an African American suspect who gets roughed up by a couple of white cops – when he says glass shattered “about 8 inches” away from him.

 The crew had been moving around the Stapleton and Tompkinsville neighborhoods for a couple of hours leading up to the incident, with cameras beginning to roll at Tappan Park at some point during the mid-afternoon.
 But director Steve Stanulis determined that it was no longer safe after the alleged attack.
 “Everyone was fine, but there were a couple malcontents.
 We called for everyone to pick up the set and we moved to Bay Street Landing,” he told the New York daily.